Duane Washington Jr.

-Duane Eddy Washington Jr. (born March 24, 2000) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA), on a two-way contract with the Westchester Knicks of the NBA G League.
-He played college basketball for the Ohio State Buckeyes.
+Duane Eddy Washington Jr. (born March 24, 2000) is an American-German professional basketball player for Partizan Mozzart Bet of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague.
+He is the son of former NBA player Duane Washington, he played college basketball for the Ohio State Buckeyes.

-Washington is the son of former NBA player Duane Washington.

-Early life and high school career
+Early life

 Washington was born in Frankfurt, Germany, while his father was playing for Skyliners Frankfurt.
 Washington was raised in Grand Rapids, Michigan, and went to high school for his first three years at Grand Rapids Christian High School.
 He averaged 13.1 points and 4.5 assists as a junior.
 Washington transferred to Sierra Canyon School in Los Angeles before his senior season of high school.
-He transferred to go to his uncle Derek Fisher's basketball camp and live with Fisher.
+He transferred to go to live with his uncle Derek Fisher, and learn from the 5-Time NBA Champion.
 During his time at Sierra Canyon, he played with Scotty Pippen Jr., Cassius Stanley, and Kenyon Martin Jr. He averaged 15.5 points per game, 4.5 rebounds per game, and 3.8 assists per game as a senior.

-Recruiting

 Washington was considered a four-star recruit by ESPN and a three-star recruit by 247Sports and Rivals.
 On September 20, 2017, Washington committed to play college basketball for Ohio State over offers from teams such as Michigan, UCLA, and Butler.